Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python

-The two-sample problem has a significant body of literature, and many univariate GoF testing procedures, have been suggested.
-The \text{R} package \texttt{robnptests} proposed by \cite{Abbas2023} offers a compilation of univariate two-sample tests with respect to differences in location and dispersion.
-However, relatively less attention has been given to the multivariate two-sample case.
-Some of the available methods for multivariate testing utilize graph-based multivariate ranking strategies for the extensions of univariate two-sample GoF tests in high dimensional settings.
+GoF methods encoded in \texttt{R} and \texttt{Python} deal extensively with univariate data.
+Relatively less attention has been given to multivariate two- and $k$-sample tests in multiple-dimensional settings.
+Some of the available multivariate methods for the two-sample case utilize graph-based multivariate ranking strategies to extend univariate two-sample GoF tests in high dimensional settings.
 One such approach was introduced by \cite{Friedman1979}, who employed the minimal spanning tree (MST) as a multivariate ordered list.
-They extended the univariate run-based test introduced by \cite{Wald1940}, the univariate two-sample Kolmogorov-Smirnov test and a modified Kolmogorov-Smirnov test against scale alternatives.
-These methods are available in the \text{R} package \texttt{GSAR}.
-Similarly, \cite{Biswas2014a} adopted the shortest Hamiltonian path instead of MST as ranking strategy for multivariate observations. \cite{Chen2017} presented a test statistic based on a similarity graph.
-In addition to graph-based methods, general distance measures have been widely adopted to handle the multivariate two-sample GoF testing problem. \cite{Rosembaum2005} introduced a two-sample test based on interpoint distances, available in the \text{R} package \texttt{crossmatch}.
-The \text{R} package \texttt{energy} \citep{Rizzo2022}, proposed by \cite{Rizzo2016}, presents a collection of test statistics for multivariate and univariate inference based on the Energy-statistics.
-This includes normality tests, two- and multi-sample tests, a test for independence and hierarchical clustering.
-From the community of Machine Learning, \cite{Gretton2012} constructed the test statistic called Maximum Mean Discrepancy (MMD), utilizing the properties of the kernel mean embedding.
-This test can be performed through the function \texttt{kmmd} in the \text{R} package \texttt{kernlab}.
-The Friedman-Rafsky, MMD and energy tests are also provided in the Python package \texttt{hyppo} \citep{panda2019hyppo}.
-The operating characteristics of several of the tests mentioned above, were studied in \cite{Chen2020}.
+These authors extend the univariate run-based test introduced by \cite{Wald1940}, the univariate two-sample Kolmogorov-Smirnov test and a modified Kolmogorov-Smirnov test against scale alternatives.
+Similarly, \cite{Biswas2014a} adopts the shortest Hamiltonian path instead of MST as ranking strategy for multivariate observations. \cite{Chen2017} presents a test statistic based on a similarity graph.
+In addition to graph-based methods, general distance measures have been widely adopted to handle the multivariate two-sample GoF testing problem. \cite{Rosembaum2005} introduced a two-sample test based on interpoint distances.
+From the community of Machine Learning, \cite{Gretton2012} construct the test statistic called Maximum Mean Discrepancy (MMD), utilizing the properties of the kernel mean embedding.
+The operating characteristics of several of the tests mentioned above, are studied in \cite{Chen2020}.